 Small Banks and Local Economic Development

-This paper discusses the effects of small banks on local economic growth.
-We first theoretically show that small banks operating at a regional level can spur local economic growth; the effect is stronger in regions with lower initial endowments.
-We then test the model predictions using a sample of German savings banks and corresponding regional statistics.
-We find that small regional banks are more important funding providers in underdeveloped regions suggesting that they may help prevent capital resources flowing from poor to rich regions.
+This paper discusses the effects of small banks on economic growth.
+We first theoretically show that small banks operating at a regional level can spur local economic growth.
+As compared with big interregional banks, small regional banks are more effective in promoting local economic growth, especially in regions with lower initial endowments and severe credit rationing.
+We then test the model predictions using a sample of German banks and corresponding regional statistics.
+We find that small regional banks are more important funding providers in regions with low access to finance.
 The empirical results support the theoretical hypotheses.